Kuchinoshima

 Kuchinoshima (口之島), literally "mouth island", is one of the Tokara Islands, belonging to Kagoshima Prefecture.
 The island, 13.33 km2 in area, and has a population of 140 persons.
-The island can only be reached by boat as it has no airport, there are regular ferry service to the city of Kagoshima on the mainland.
+The island can only be reached by boat as it has no airport; there is regular ferry service to the city of Kagoshima on the mainland.
 Travel time is about 6 hours.
 The islanders are dependent mainly on agriculture, fishing and seasonal tourism.
 The island is home to the rare Kuchinoshima breed of Japanese native cattle.